aarana-ctrl/Liquid/README.md

 ## What is Liquid?

-UW students juggle a lot of tabs: **MyPlan** to build a schedule, **DARS** to audit degree progress, **DawgPath** to check grade distributions, and **RateMyProfessors** to size up instructors.
-Liquid pulls all of it into a single, beautiful planning surface — and keeps the numbers *exact* by reading your own signed-in university data through a companion browser extension, so nothing is copy-pasted or guessed.
+UW students juggle a lot of tabs and tasks to plan their schedule: **MyPlan** to build a schedule, **DARS** to audit degree progress to see what classes they have left to take, **DawgPath** to check grade distributions of specific classes, and **RateMyProfessors** to size up instructors.
+Liquid pulls all of it into a single, beautiful planning surface — and keeps the numbers *exact* by reading your own signed-in university data through a companion browser extension, so nothing is guessed.
+Liquid uses its algorithm to help students plan what courses will help them the most and when they should take it.

 It answers the questions students actually ask:

 - *"What's left for my degree, and which gen-eds knock out the most requirements at once?"*
 - *"If I switch to Informatics or add a Data Science minor, how much more work is it — exactly?"*
-- *"Is this professor any good, what's the grade distribution, and are there seats left this quarter?"*
+- *"Is this professor harsh, what's the grade distribution, and are there seats left this quarter?"*
 - *"Do these two classes conflict, and can I actually finish on time?"*

 ---